Ringworm Isn’t Always Red: Spotting the Rash on Darker Skin Tones

 You might already know that skin has three main layers: the hypodermis, the dermis, and the epidermis.
 The epidermis is the outermost layer, and it’s made up of several sublayers.
 Sitting right at the top is the stratum corneum.

-Even though it is the thinnest layer, it still has the main function of the skin to keep kept healthy.
+Even though it is the thinnest layer, it still has the main function of the skin to keep it healthy.
 It works as a protective barrier, helps with water retention, and protects the skin against various types of environmental stress.
 What is interesting is how the stratum corneum can be very different in terms of thickness and structure between people and even more so among various ethnic groups.
-These differences are not just skin-deep—they can impact things like how well your skin holds hydration, to the extent it may become reactive to inflammation or skincare products.
+These differences are not just skin-deep—they can impact things like how well your skin holds hydration and the extent to which it may become reactive to inflammation or skincare products.

 Why thickness matters